 The shiny clusters of haws can stay on hawthorn trees until February or March.
 They're the favourite berry of blackbirds, redwings and fieldfares and are enjoyed by many other species too, including chaffinches, starlings and greenfinches.
 The leaves are the foodplant for caterpillars of many species of moth, providing food for baby birds in spring.

 As it's a climber, honeysuckle is ideal when space is tight.
 In autumn it provides berries and shelter for birds such as thrushes, warblers and bullfinches.
 In summer, its scented flowers attract insects and so provide food for a different range of birds.

-Depending on which species of this tree you plant, it will bear berries from late July (Sorbus aucuparia) to November (Sorbus torminalis).
+Depending on which species of rowan tree you plant, it will bear berries from late July (Sorbus aucuparia) to November (Sorbus torminalis).
 You could also grow crab apples, which will attract birds such as blackbirds and starlings.